 Diffie isn't positioned as a "better Playwright."
 It's positioned as an alternative for teams that can't or don't want to invest in a framework — any framework, including the best one.

-The Engineering Investment Playwright Demands
+The Engineering Investment Framework-Based Testing Requires

 When to Choose Playwright